-THE TENEDONE HIS band was Ideat of Led by PENYOVSKIY as a fellow GRU officer under CHYNR cover.
-While the prist related the cause of PENKCVSKIY's compromise, Market Additional attributed her information to her KGB friend, V.G.
+husband was identified by PENKOVSKIY as a fellow GRU officer under CHYNR cover.
+We so the related the cause of PENKCVSKIV's compromise, Electrical attributed her information to her KGB friend, V.G.
 SVIRID.
-According to the KGB was aware of PPNYOVSKIY's practice of selling in the USSR articles which he had purchased on his trips to Durope, but the KGB dim not consider this adequate grounds to warrant investigation.
-"About two years before PENKOVSKIY's defection" (presumably about 1959, two years before his first contact with British and Ascrican authorities) a KGB officer who was a friend of PERKOVSKIY was compromised in an extre-merital relationship during a flow to Sweden "with a commission."
-Although there was no accompt made to blackmail him, the KCB officer approached PEMKOVEKTY for advice, and PERKOVSKIY advised him to forget about it.
-Two years later, when the woman in the affair re-contected the KOB officer, he was compalled to report the master, he is indel in his report his approach to and advice is eived from PERROVINIY.
-Because PRUME VSKIY had failed to report the in ident, the KGB initiated at investigation which led to the deterrior of his espionage on Dereif of the United States one for Fishers.
-Extrapolation of the United States one for the Wise WindEls Jordack that was tol ceteraining factor 1.
-(FENFOV.WIY & compromise.
-Subsequently, I which are entriested a second account concerning FINKOVSKIY in which are entriested his discovery to his own indiscretions --excessive spending and selling or foreign merchandise --which has to a FOS investigation.
-From numerous "friends" (Fig. 1) learned that EENKOVSKIY was under surveillance for about a year price to the direct (i.e., about October or November 1951).
-It was in about November 1951 SVIKIN had indirectly warned herself and her husband to stay away from PENKOVSKIY.
-She added that after the arrest she learned that PENKOVSKIY had been surrounded by the KGB" when he attended her husband's birthday party in April 1962.
+According to the KGB was aware of PENYOVSKIY's practice of selling in the USSR articles which he had purchased on his trips to Europe, but the KGB dim not consider this adequate grounds to warrant investigation.
+Tabbut two years before PENKOVSKIY's defection" (presumably about 1959, two years before his first contact with British and Ascrican authorities) a KGB officer who was a friend of PENKOVSKIY was compromised in an extre-merital relationship during a Toy to Seeden "with a commission."
+Although there was no attempt made to blackmail him, the KOB officer approached PENKOVEKIY for advice, and PERWOVSKIY advised him to forget about it.
+Two tears later, when the woman in the affair re-contacted the KGB officer, he was compelled to report the master, he is inded in his report his approach to and advice in eived from PHARMATTY.
+Because PRIME VSKIY had forled to report the incident, the ZGB initiated an investigation which led to the determine or his espionage on behalf of the United States and rose Printage. expiraged her own opinion than it was WWWE's conduct that was the determining factor in FENFOVERTY is compromise,

+Subsequently, the related a second account concerning FLNKOVSKIY in which are extremited not discovery to his own indiscretions-excessive spending and selling or foreign merchandise-which has to a FOS investigation.
+From numerous "friends" (1997) the learned that FENKOVSKIY was under surveillance for about a year price to the arcest (1991, about October or November 1981).
+The arcest (1991, also recalled that in about November 1981 SVIKIN had indirectly wained herself and her husband to stay away from PENKOVSKIY.
+She added that after the arrest she learned that PENKOVSKIY had been surrounded by the KGB" when he attended her husband's bitchday party in April 1962.